Directories to cache

 We recommend running these commands in CI:

-Because most linters do not care about a target's dependencies, we lint all changed targets, but not any dependees of those changed targets.
+Because most linters do not care about a target's dependencies, we lint all changed files and targets, but not any dependees of those changes.

 Meanwhile, tests should be rerun when any changes are made to the tests _or_ to dependencies of those tests, so we use the option `